AbhishekNair050/SignSpeak-Converter/README.md

 The FastText library is used to filter the labels based on their semantic similarity to a set of predefined words related to the target domain (e.g., taxi-related words).
 This step helps to reduce the number of classes and improve model performance by focusing on the most relevant labels.

+## Text To Sign
+The Text-to-Sign feature involves tokenizing the input text sentence into individual words, retrieving pre-recorded sign language video clips for each word from a database, concatenating these videos into a single continuous video representation, extracting relevant landmarks (hand keypoints, body pose, facial features) using computer vision techniques, rendering an animated avatar mimicking the sign language gestures and facial expressions based on the extracted landmarks, compiling the rendered animations into a GIF file, and ultimately displaying the GIF animation to the user as the visual interpretation of their input text in sign language.

 ## Deployment

 The application is deployed on Google Cloud Platform (GCP) using App Engine and can be accessed on https://team-signsync.appspot.com/.
 The deployment files are located in the `GCP Deployment` directory.